vulogov/resource_optimisation/README.md

 Why it is important ?
 I do like to make that example for my students: Everyone knows about Chernobyl Power Plant failure.
 Well, you can call a thermal explosion "a failure".
-Without going much into a nature of the event, the one fact, very important to the monitoring practitioners we must learn from.
+Without going much into a nature of the event, the one fact, very important to the monitoring practitioners from which we must learn.
 Computers in 1986 were much, much less powerful than, compare to now.
 The procedure and a practice of the monitoring were different then, compare to now.
 The Engineer, who controls a nuclear reactor were expected to manually monitor and process about 2000 near-realtime metrics.
 It is very difficult, indeed.
-So, next time, when you are looking at your Inbox, filled with thousands of the messages from your monitoring, you must question yourself if you are doing things right.
-In 21 century, where cellphone in your pocket is much more powerful than computer which monitors nuclear reactor in 1986.
+So, next time, when you are looking at your Inbox, filled with thousands of the messages from your monitoring platform, you must question yourself if you are doing things right.
+In 21 century, where cellphone in your pocket is much more powerful than computer which monitors nuclear reactor in 1986, you must do better than this.

 So, let's roll and find out how you can monitor the optimum.
 What is the optimum ?
 The search for the optimum is the process of mathematical computations, in pursue